Jerrytys/tp/docs/DeveloperGuide.md

 ### Sorting students

-1. **Successful sorting of students based on their attendance/participation/submission score**
+1. **Successful sorting of students based on their attendance/participation/submission score percentages**

    1. **Prerequisites**: List all students using the list command.
 Multiple students in the list.

    2. **Test case**: `sort /a` <br>
-      **Expected**: Students in the `StudentListPanel` are sorted by their attendance score in descending order.
+      **Expected**: Students in the `StudentListPanel` are sorted by their attendance score percentage in descending order.
 Students without records will be listed on the bottom of the panel.

    3. **Test case**: `sort /p` <br>
-      **Expected**: Students in the `StudentListPanel` are sorted by their participation score in descending order.
+      **Expected**: Students in the `StudentListPanel` are sorted by their participation score percentage in descending order.
 Students without records will be listed on the bottom of the panel.

    4. **Test case**: `sort /s` <br>
-      **Expected**: Students in the `StudentListPanel` are sorted by their submission score in descending order.
+      **Expected**: Students in the `StudentListPanel` are sorted by their submission score percentage in descending order.
 Students without records will be listed on the bottom of the panel.

 <div style="page-break-after: always;"></div>